by Calculated Risk on 8/02/2019 09:08:00 AM

 This graph shows the number of workers unemployed for 27 weeks or more.

-The headline jobs number was below expectations, however the previous two months were revised up.
+The headline jobs number was at expectations, however the previous two months were revised down.
+The headline unemployment rate was unchanged at 3.7%.
+Wage growth was at expectations.